Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Source chain desyncs, enabling double-mint on replay.

-Impact: Invalid state transitions; $2M in forged escrows across hybrid EVM-IBC (high severity).
+Impact: Invalid state transitions; forged escrows across hybrid EVM-IBC (high severity).

 Recommendations: